-Once the game controller operator has confirmed the standby state, the referee should wait a random time between 10 to 120 seconds before announcing the transition to ready (see Section 5.6.1).
 Teams should expect that the delay before the referee signals the transition from standby to ready will be different every time.
-To announce the transition from standby to ready state, the referee will raise both hands over their head .
-Red gloves will be worn by the referee, though teams are encouraged not to rely on this visual cue as the gloves could be removed in a following year. (see Figure 8).
+To announce the transition from standby to ready state, the referee will raise both hands over their head (see Figure 8).
 The referee must stand on the opposite side of the technical area behind the touchline and in line with the halfway line.
 The signal must be held for 2 s.
-The GameController signal for the transition from standby to ready will be delayed by $30 \pm 45 \pm 35$ for Challenge Shield.
+The GameController signal for the transition from standby to ready will be delayed by 45 s for Champions Cup and by 35 s for Challenge Shield.